Developmental Disability WA

 Mr Mal Cronstedt, AFSM

-Mal’s public service career spans over thirty years, and he was appointed Executive Director, Office of Emergency Management in 2014.
+Mal’s public service career spans over thirty years and he currently holds a senior executive position in the State’s public sector.
 Mal and his wife Marcie have three children; a 14 year old son with Down Syndrome, a 19 year old son with Autism and a 21 year old daughter with Autism.
 Mal has delved deeply into the disability sector in search of services and advice over many years, building a strong passion for improving the capability and capacity of individuals and their families to live a fulfilling life.
 Mal holds a Master of Business Administration and is a Graduate of the Australian Institute of Company Directors.
-He was awarded the Australian Fire Service Medal in the 2013 Australia Day Honours.
+He was awarded the Australian Fire Service Medal in the 2013 Australia Day Honours..

 Mr André Shannon